 1).
 Insurance is a necessary evil.
 No one, especially business owners who have poured their lives into building their businesses, enjoys being told how to spend their money.
 Since there are minimum insurance coverages required to do business, business owners don’t feel like they are making the decision to purchase insurance coverage.
 Instead, they’re being forced to spend money, lowering their net profit.

 2).
 It’s useless.
-Many business owners haven’t experienced a substantial loss, therefore in their mind, they have been paying years of insurance premiums for nothing, which is viewed to be a bad investment.
+Many business owners haven’t experienced a substantial loss, therefore in their minds, they have been paying years of insurance premiums for nothing, which is viewed to be a bad investment.
 With this being said I think any business owner would rather be in this situation than the next.

 3).
 It doesn’t work when I need it.
 This typically stems from situations where the business owner has been paying insurance premiums for years and then they finally had a loss and it wasn’t covered.
 This is a wound that doesn’t heal easily.
 It adds insult to injury and if the business owner that I’m meeting with has ever been in this situation, it is usually the first thing out of their mouth.